register-dynamics/register-dynamics.co.uk/_specialisms/data-standards.md

   - template: card
     image: ''
     title: Adapt data standards as you grow
-    body: 'Get ongoing support as your organisation develops and grows.
-Adapt your data standards as your business evolves and be supported through every stage of change and development.
-Through our collaborative approach, we can work with you to introduce, establish and maintain ‘best in class’ data standards across your organisation. '
+    body: "Get ongoing support as your organisation develops and grows.
+Adapt your data standards as your business evolves and be supported through every stage of change and development. \n\nThrough our collaborative approach, we can work with you to introduce, establish and maintain ‘best in class’ data standards across your organisation. "
     coloured: true
   coloured: true
   numbered: false